Kentucky Rental Agreement

 Kentucky Required Residential Lease Disclosures

-• Move-In Checklist (required for some leases) – Kentucky landlords collecting a security deposit must provide a move-in checklist for both parties to agree on any existing damages on the rental property.
-This lets the condition of the property receive accurate assessment upon move-out.
+• Move-In Checklist (required for some leases) – Kentucky landlords collecting a security deposit must provide a move-in checklist for both parties to agree on the condition of the rental property.
+This ensures accurate deductions from the security deposit later.

-• Security Deposit Holdings (required for some leases) – Kentucky landlords collecting a security deposit must disclose holding information to the tenant, including the bank and account number holding the relevant deposit.
+• Security Deposit Holdings (required for some leases) – Kentucky landlords collecting a security deposit must give holding information to the tenant.
+This includes the bank and account number holding the tenant’s deposit.

 To learn more about required disclosures in Kentucky, click here.